joakimk/devbox-tools/README.md

 ### Gotchas to be aware of...

-devbox-tools will change envs when navigating between directories and must have some base to work with for common variables like PATH.
-This means that PATH will be recorded at some point and any change you make after that point will be reset when you navigate or run "dev".
+devbox-tools will change envs when navigating between directories.
+It does it's best not to clear away anything you may have set, but may do so, so keep that in mind.
+It specifically ensures PATH's you add are not removed.

-Any environment variables not handled by any devbox-tools dependency still remains as they are though.
+Any environment variables not changed by any of the dependencies are not touched.

+So in practice this means that devbox-tools may change envs like GEM\_PATH but will leave EDITOR alone and handles PATH gracefully.

 ### Offline and/or slow connection support